 The day had arrived for me to experience cage diving in the Capital of Great White shark hotspots in the world; Gansbaai.
 I had had the privilege of already cage diving twice in False Bay, and having heard so much about the Gansbaai area and its sharks, I was more than eager to finally put a picture to what were only words.

 Gansbaai is located two hours outside of Cape Town.
 As I was travelling from Simon’s Town, I had the option to meet at the Two Oceans Aquarium.
-The two hour drive didn’t seem as long as was anticipated; it’s a scenic drive which includes driving through Hermanus.
+The two-hour drive didn’t seem as long as was anticipated; it’s a scenic drive that includes driving through Hermanus.

 KNOWING THE POWER SHE POSSESSED AND WATCHING HER SWIM BY SO CALMLY, IS SIMPLY EXHILARATING…

 The sharks were inshore at the time of my trip and not at Shark Alley as in the winter months, so Slashfin hugged the coastline for about 15 minutes before reaching our spot.
 We hadn’t been on the anchor for long when I heard the first squeal of excitement, and knew exactly what that meant!
 A juvenile Great White shark had come to investigate, and boy was he beautiful!
 I had chosen to sit upstairs and could see every detail of him clearly.
 Wasting no time, the first group of eight guests was prepared for the cage.
 Soon enough it was my turn.
 The feeling right before you get into the cage will never fade.
 Another adult female, the length of the cage made an appearance.
 Knowing the power she possessed and watching her swim by so calmly, is simply exhilarating… Unfortunately, the visibility was quite poor, which is a reality when booking a shark cage diving trip.